qmatic/orchestra-appointment-blocking/README.md

 Run `npm run build-artifactory` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 The build number is taken from `src/app.json`
+## Deployment Guide
+ ### Configuaration
+ * Add a record for application and application_modules table

+    INSERT INTO qp_central.applications
+    (id,branch_app,is_distributed,enabled,icon_url,url,version,view_index)
+    VALUES('appointmentblocking',true,false,1,'images/icons/application.png','appointmentblocking',1,120)

+    INSERT INTO qp_central.application_modules
+     (id,is_distributed,enabled,icon_url,privilege_level,url,view_index,application_id)
+     VALUES ('appointmentblocking',0,1,NULL,20,NULL,110,'appointmentblocking')

+ * Add new section to commonMessages.properties
+application.appointmentblocking                  = Appointment Blocking
+application.appointmentblocking.description      = Appointment Blocking Workstation
+module.appointmentblocking                       = Appointment Blocking

+ * Create new role for Appointment Blocking and add Appointment Blocking module, Appointment, Calendar Admin and Connector EntryPoint to it.

+ * Copy "appointmentblocking.war" to the "custdeploy" folder of Orchestra and restart the service.

+ Note that, this application only for central usage.
+Not for distrbuted systems.

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).